Johnny Guitar-1954

 The film turns into a good, old-fashioned adventure, and the cinematography and exterior sets are not bad.

 Two aspects of Johnny Guitar stood out to me as negatives.
-The romance between Vienna and Johnny Guitar does not work.
-For starters, Crawford seems much too old for Hayden as Johnny and I never felt any chemistry between the characters- the back story scene with the reveal that they were once an “item” is weak.
+First, the romance between Vienna and Johnny Guitar does not work.
+Crawford seems too old for Hayden as Johnny, and I never felt any chemistry between the characters.
+Second, the backstory scene revealing that they were once an “item” is weak.

 The romance between the duo is lackluster, though admittedly, I did feel a rooting factor for them as the final chapter commenced and the pair was in danger.